 The Desk

-As I spend most of my week writing code, I may as well make it an awesome place to be.
+As I spend so much of my time coding, I figure it's essential to make it a great place to be.

 27" 5K iMac

-This machine has been a trusty & reliable workhorse since I bought it in late 2019, I specced this puppy up:
+This machine has been a trusty & reliable workhorse since I bought it in late 2019.
+I'm due an upgrade soon, hoping Apple releases an updated Studio Display in the near future.

 Magic Mouse & Keyboard